William Abraham (trade unionist): Early life

 Abraham was born in Cwmafan, Glamorgan, the fourth son of Thomas and Mary Abraham.
 He was educated at Cwmafan National School but left at a young age, becoming a tinplater before finding work at the local colliery as a 'door boy' (Note: A door boy opened and closed the doors regulating the passage of air for ventilation underground.) at the age of ten.
 In 1864 Abraham, with another eleven Welsh miners, agreed to work in a copper mine in Chile for three years.
-Sailing to Valparaiso via Cape Horn, the ship had to avoid both storms and the Spanish Navy who were attempting to block trade with their rebel colonies in South America.
+Sailing to Valparaíso via Cape Horn, the ship had to avoid both storms and the Spanish Navy who were attempting to block trade with their rebel colonies in South America.
 When they arrived at the mine there was no work and so Abraham returned to the coast and managed to gain working passage on a ship back to Britain.
 After being away for thirteen months he was fortunate to regain his old job.
 After a slump in 1869 he was placed on short time, he switched to a tinplate works in Swansea.

 It was around the 1870s that he became known as a singer and poet, adopting the eisteddfod name Gwilym Mabon, soon Mabon was the title by which he would be best known.
 Abraham continued working in the mining industry and by 1871 was working at the Caergynydd Pit in Waunarlwydd, near Swansea.